siemens/rosita/CONTRIBUTING.md

-# Contributing to AsyncAPI ROS 2 Specification Generator
+# Contributing to ROSITA - the AsyncAPI ROS 2 Specification Generator

-Thank you for considering contributing to the AsyncAPI ROS 2 Specification Generator project!
+Thank you for considering contributing to the ROSITA project!
 This document outlines the process for contributing to the project and provides guidelines to help you get started.

 ## Code of Conduct